shubhamm1525/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository, and i am learning to use git from the official documentation.